Middle Kingdom Theban Project

 Follow the season of excavations daily.

-Visit the Digging Diary to keep track of our works in the northern hill of Deir el-Bahari.
+Visit the Digging Diary to keep track of our works in the northern hill of Deir el-Bahari and the plain of Asasif.
 The story of our expedition told in a day-to-day basis by the members of the MKTP.

-The Middle Kingdom Theban Project deals with the archaeological excavation, conservation and epigraphic work in the tombs of Henenu (TT 313) and Ipi (TT 315), both located in the area of Deir el-Bahari in Luxor.
+The Middle Kingdom Theban Project deals with the archaeological excavation, conservation, and epigraphic work in the tombs of Henenu (TT 313) and Ipi (TT 315) in the northern hills of Deir el-Bahari, the surveying and excavation of tombs in the eastern sector of the necropolis, and the excavation and study of the tombs of Dagi (TT 103) and Djari (TT 366) in the nearby Middle Kingdom necropolis of Asasif.

 As royal steward for Mentuhotep II, he is attested in the linen marks offered to queen Miyet in the king´s temple.